 Advocating for Patients: a quick and dirty course about the health care system, clinician’s role, how to be an effective and efficient advocate, and developing an advocacy infrastructure in your practice

 They have a class starting in the summer if you want to get started right away.
 Classes start on Tuesday, May 26, 2015.
 Classes in Fall start the day after Labor Day.

 - Volunteering in hospitals

-- Work in research labs and interact with scientists, researchers, etc.
+- Working in research labs, interacting with scientists, researchers, etc.

-- Take the IPA (Introduction to Patient Advocacy) course as a stand-alone at The Center for Patient Partnerships to get a taste of what getting the certificate is like
+- Taking the IPA (Introduction to Patient Advocacy) course as a stand-alone at The Center for Patient Partnerships to get a taste of what getting the certificate is like

 Links and Other Resources

 - Check out my Premed Playbook series of books (available on Amazon), with installments on the personal statement, the medical school interview, and the MCAT.